WZY10065/SwitchPlanning_Reliability/README.md

 # IJEPES_SwitchPlanning_Reliability

 This supplementary material provides supporting data and analysis for the paper **'Explicit Reliability Incorporated Switches Planning of Smart Distribution System with High Flexibility'**.
-The Excel file contains complete topological information for four test systems (Node 39, 85, 137, and 417), while the Word document offers an in-depth discussion of fictitious power flow constraints, including their mathematical formulation and implementation details.
+The Excel file contains complete topological information for four test systems (39, 85, 137, and 417), while the Word document offers an in-depth discussion of fictitious power flow constraints, including their mathematical formulation and implementation details.

 # Details of numberical analysis (excel file)
 * Different configuration